hacoeur-24/HiLiteTag/README.md

 **Tags** are defined by you, the developer.
 Each tag must have a unique `id` (ideally matching your database or business logic) and controls the color, style, and identity of a highlight.

 **Markers** are the HTML elements the library uses to visually represent a tag in the DOM.
 When you highlight text that spans multiple nodes (e.g., bold, italic, or nested elements), the library creates multiple marker elements for a single tag, all sharing the same `markerId`.

+Think of Tags as your logical labels (e.g., “Important”, “Reviewed”), and Markers as the visual DOM elements that span the highlighted text.
+One tag might correspond to multiple markers if it crosses HTML elements.

 **Example:**